aseriousbiz/blog/_posts/2021/2021-06-30-query-data-from-chat.md

 ## Run predefined reports from chat
 It can be a hassle to get reports from your database and into a spreadsheet, just so you can email them to your team.
 Having a set of pre-defined reports that your team can run at any time gives them the ability to review data on demand.

-Let's build a sql reporting tool in Abbot using Python.
-We'll use `pandas`, since it gives us so many tools for data manipulation.
+Let's build a sql reporting skill in Abbot using Python.
+We'll use Pandas, since it provides so many tools for data manipulation.
 We will also include SQLAlchemy to manage the database connection.
 You will need a connection string to a database that Abbot can reach in order to write this skill.
 C# and JavaScript skills can also connect to databases!

 Start a new Python skill called `reports`, then create a secret called `connstr` with the connection string you created for your database.
 Once the skill and secret are created, add these lines to your skill: